philusdevs/Hykros-Lobby/content/simulacra/ling-han.md

 <h4 style="text-align: center;"> Elemental Resonance </h4>

 **Frost Resonance:** Increase Frost ATK by 20% and Frost Resistance by 40%.
 Activate by equipping 2 or more Frost weapons.
 This set effect works in the off-hand slot.
 Cannot stack with effects of the same type. </br>
-**Frost: Detachment:** After using [Sword Art: Frozen Reflection], you will deal damage to affected targets every second for 30 seconds, equal to 1250% of cold ATK + 20% of max HP of the Wanderer + 750% of the sum of all types of resistance + 2500% of critical damage.
+**Frost: Detachment:** After using Frozen Reflection, you will deal damage to affected targets every second for 30 seconds, equal to 1250% of cold ATK + 20% of max HP of the Wanderer + 750% of the sum of all types of resistance + 2500% of critical damage.
 Damage from multiple Detachments does not stack, and Frost damage is considered skill damage.
 When equipped with 1 electric, fire, or physical weapon, Frost damage is multiplied by 2.5.
 Additionally, Frost damage is not affected by any damage boosts, except for rare Titan equipment parameters, and it does not trigger additional attack effects.

 <h4 style="text-align: center;"> Advancement</h4>